dehvCurtis/abc123/README.md

 # K8s FTW

-1. Write a Kubernetes StatefulSet to run the above, using persistent volume claims and resource limits.
+1. Write a Kubernetes StatefulSet to run the above, using persistent volume claims and resource limits. (incomplete)

+# All the Continuouses
-# Write a simple build and deployment pipeline
+1. Write a simple build and deployment pipeline (I don't have much exp with Travis or Jenkins, so I wrote an Azure Pipeline `azure-pipeline.yaml`)

 # Script Kiddies
 1. Source or come up with a text manipulation problem (Solved with `awk` and `sed`, see script-kiddies.sh) reference for awk: https://askubuntu.com/questions/20414/find-and-replace-text-within-a-file-using-commands

-# Script grown-ups
+# Script Grown-Ups
 1. Solve the problem in question 4 using any programming language (solved in `Python3`)

+# Terraform Lovers Unite

 # Extra Security
 1. Added to `.env` (incomplete)
 2. CVE Scan with `trivy` (created upon build, see `cve-findings.json)
 3. Verify docker image (added `export DOCKER_CONTENT_TRUST=1` to env vars)
 4. Signed image (incomplete)
+5. Image should be pulled from private repo